jordan-wei-taylor/genolearn/docs/usage/overview.md

    <output directory>
-    ├── encoding.json      # translation between the prediction integers and the class labels ├── model.pickle       # trained scikit-learn model which performed the best during the gridsearch ├── params.json        # parameters of the saved model ├── predictions.csv    # predictions on the test dataset with probabilities if applicable ├── results.npz        # numpy file with more information on the training such as predictions for all models in the gridsearch, train / test time etc
+    ├── encoding.json      # translation between the prediction integers and the class labels ├── full-model.pickle  # trained scikit-learn model on the full train / val datasets with best parameters found in the gridsearch
+    ├── model.pickle       # trained scikit-learn model which performed the best during the gridsearch ├── params.json        # parameters of the saved model ├── predictions.csv    # predictions on the validation dataset with probabilities if applicable ├── results.npz        # numpy file with more information on the training such as predictions for all models in the gridsearch, train / validation time etc
     └── train.log          # text file logging information such as time of execution, RAM usage, parameters for command execution

 The user is prompted for